We assisted ContextVision with strategic considerations regarding patents as the company developed ...

 The Patent Day™ – Patentdagen® – was launched by Groth & Co in 1995 and is today the largest Nordic meeting place for everyone in the patent community.
 Read more about this year’s conference on the Patentdagen website.

 The Signum Award™ – Signumpriset® – recognizes and rewards each year the Nordic company that best manages and develops their trademark.
 We at Groth & Co established the prize in 1995, and since then companies such as Volvo®, Ramlösa®, Bang & Olufsen®, Absolut® and Hästens® have been awarded the prize.
 Learn more on The Signum Award website.

-The Office of Harmonization for the Internal Market (OHIM) is located in Alicante.
+The European Union Intellectual Property Office, EUIPO, (former OHIM) is located in Alicante.
 We opened an office here in 1996 in order to best assist our clients in dealing with the authorities and also to quickly obtain the latest case law.

 Powerformer is a high voltage generator developed by ABB which was launched in 1998.
 The generator can be connected directly to the grid without intermediate transformers.
 Groth & Co filed nearly a hundred patent applications related to the project between 1996 and 1998.

 World Childhood Foundation® was founded by H.M.
 Queen Silvia of Sweden.
 The foundation works for children’s safety worldwide and has a special focus on children in vulnerable environments.
 Since its start in 1999, Groth & Co has assisted the foundation pro bono with its trademark questions.